sensu/sensu-docs/content/sensu-go/5.17/reference/agent.md

 | keepalive-handlers |      |
 --------------------|------
 description         | [Keepalive event handlers][52] to use for the entity, specified in a comma-delimited list.
 You can specify any configured handler and invoke the `keepalive-handlers` flag multiple times.
-If keepalive handlers are not specified, the Sensu backend will use the default keepalive handler (sending an alert to your dashboard). type                | List default             | `0` example             | {{< highlight shell >}}# Command line example sensu-agent start --keepalive-handlers slack,email
+If keepalive handlers are not specified, the Sensu backend will use the default `keepalive` handler and create an event in sensuctl and the Sensu web UI. type                | List default             | `keepalive` example             | {{< highlight shell >}}# Command line example sensu-agent start --keepalive-handlers slack,email